Recycling & Waste Management

 Selected offices received a small food scraps bag to keep in their kitchen or lunchroom.
 Offices were provided with a Welcome Card and Printed Guidelines to post in their office kitchen on what to compost.

-Twice per week, a One Revolution cyclist will pick up the full bag, replace it with an empty one, and "cycle" the food scraps to a central collection point on campus.
+Once per week, a One Revolution cyclist picks up the full bag, replaces it with an empty one, and "cycles" the food scraps to a central collection point on campus.
 From there, a larger truck transports the material, along with other compostables from campus, to the Green Mountain Compost facility located in Williston.

 Frequently Asked Questions (FAQ's)